Logo St.Gallen Breast Cancer Conference

 Management of residual disease HER2-positive eBC

-Komal Javheri (United States of America)
+Komal Jhaveri (United States of America)

 Discussion Moderator: Nadia Harbeck